![]() |

 Album: Whistle Rymes

-LPs (vinyl) Sampled: Polydor (UK), Decca (USA), Polydor (Germany), Polydor (Spain)
+LPs (vinyl) Sampled: Polydor (UK), Decca (USA), Polydor (Germany), CBS/Sony (Japan), Polydor (Spain)

-CDs Sampled: Repertoire (Germany), Sundazed (USA), Castle Music (UK - 2005), Sanctuary (USA - 2005), Strange Days (Japan)
+CDs Sampled: Repertoire (Germany), Sundazed (USA), Castle Music (UK - 2005), Sanctuary (USA - 2005), Strange Days (Japan - 2006), Strange Days (Japan - 2008)

 CD Comments: The Sundazed (USA) has a slight edge over the Repertoire (Germany).
-However, the Castle Music (UK), Sanctuary (USA) and Strange Days (Japan) (note: the latter 3 CDs sound virtually identical) capture the bottom end of the original LP, but unfortunately goes very overboard with the loudness and treble as well.
+However, the Castle Music (UK), Sanctuary (USA) and Strange Days (Japan) (note: the latter 3 CDs sound virtually identical) capture the bottom end of the original LP, but unfortunately goes very overboard with the loudness and treble.
 While there's no distortion, the treble has to be turned way down to make this CD sound properly.

 Summary: The best overall sound for this album comes from the Decca (USA) LP.
 While the sound is very clean on Sundazed (USA) and Repertoire (Germany) CD versions, they are completely missing the familiar, heavy "bottom end" that is very present on the LP versions.
 What's particularly interesting about that is, two different people mastered the 2 CD versions - Bob Pridden for the Repertoire (Germany) version and Bob Irwin for the Sundazed (USA) version.
 However, neither of them captures the original feel of the LP, which makes this CD release a bit disappointing.
 The Castle Music (UK)/Sanctuary (USA)/Strange Days (Japan) CDs would sound great, had there not been too much treble and unnecessary compression.